-The 24-year-old started her career with Doncaster Rovers Belles, making her senior debut in April 2013 against Chelsea, becoming the youngest-ever Barclays FA Women’s Super League player at the time (16 years, 2 months).
+The 24-year-old started her career with Doncaster Rovers Belles, making her senior debut in April 2013 against Chelsea, becoming the youngest-ever Barclays Women’s Super League player at the time (16 years, 2 months).

 The full-back has experience of playing for England at youth levels, including Under-15s, Under-17s and Under-19s and Under-23s, scoring on her international debut against Norway and captaining the Under-17s side.

 Purfield joined newly-founded Durham in 2014, featuring for them 19 times in all competitions and scoring four goals, as they placed sixth in the Barclays Women’s Championship.

 In 2015, she moved to the United States after securing a scholarship with South Alabama Jaguars and Arizona State Sun Devils.